Skip to navigation menu Skip to content

 Undersized or missing cheekbones can usually be rebuilt with bone grafts.

-• The bone grafts are taken from your child’s skull.
+• Surgeons take the bone grafts from your child’s skull.
 The skull is a good source of the strong bone needed to replace the cheeks.

-• If your child has subcranial rotation distraction, surgery on their cheekbones is done when the distraction devices are removed.
+• If your child has subcranial rotation distraction, we do surgery on their cheekbones when we remove the distraction devices.

 • If your child does not have subcranial rotation distraction, surgeons usually rebuild the cheekbones when your child is 8 to 10 years old.
-Less often, cheekbone surgery happens during the teen years, after jaw alignment surgery.
+Less often, cheekbone surgery happens during the teen years, after surgery to align the jaw.

-In some children with Treacher Collins syndrome, the skin over their cheekbones is very thin and sometimes is a slightly darker color.
+In some children with Treacher Collins syndrome, the skin over their cheekbones is very thin and sometimes slightly darker than the rest of their skin.
 We may recommend padding the skin in this area before surgery on the cheekbones.

 • The surgeon takes fat from your child’s belly and injects it under the skin that covers their cheekbones.

 • This is a common procedure used for cosmetic reasons in adults.
-It is very successful in treating the cheekbone skin in Treacher Collins syndrome.
+It is very successful in treating the cheekbone skin in children with Treacher Collins syndrome.

 • The treatment usually takes 2 or 3 steps.
-Each step happens 6 to 12 months apart.
+The steps happen 6 to 12 months apart.

 • Each step takes about 1 hour.
 Your child will likely be able to go home after the surgery, without spending the night in the hospital.